Gratheon/website/docs/API/Share Token Authentication.md

+Some of Gratheon resources can be publicly shared (and do not require explicit login by the viewer).
+For example, a beehive inspection view can be shared.

-For publicly shared resources like inspection views, a special **Share Token** is used.
-This token provides limited, read-only access based on predefined scopes.
+For such cases, we support a special **Share Token** authentication.
+This token provides limited, **read-only** access based on predefined **scopes**.
+This token is included in the URL that is used for sharing.

+  ### Header
--   **Header:** When making requests using a share token, include it in the `X-Share-Token` HTTP header:
+  When making requests using a share token, include it in the `X-Share-Token` HTTP header:
     ```
     X-Share-Token: <your_share_token>
     ```
+### Scopes

--   **Scopes:** Each share token has embedded scopes defining exactly which queries are allowed and for which specific resource IDs.
+Each share token has embedded scopes defining exactly which queries are allowed and for which specific resource IDs.
 For example, a token for sharing inspection `123` of hive `456` might have scopes like:
     ```json
     {
       "version": 1,